Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Multi stage centrifugal blowers are used in operations where a variable flow at a constant pressure is a requirement.
 They build pressure by accelerating the air flow using impellers and decelerate the flow through the use of long radius and high efficiency diffusers.
 A valve at the suction side modulates the airflow while maintaining a constant and even pressure.

-Baffle rings guide the airflow into the eye of the impeller reducing inlet passage losses.
-Balance pistons negates axial force and reduces pressure on the drive bearings, which increases bearing life and minimizes leakage.
-Two dimensional multi stage shrouded impellers are keyed to the shaft and balanced for smooth operation without vibrations.
+Baffle rings direct airflow into the impeller's eye, reducing losses at the inlet passage.
+Balance pistons counteract axial forces and lessen pressure on the drive bearings, thereby extending bearing life and minimizing leakage.
+Two-dimensional, multi-stage shrouded impellers are securely keyed to the shaft and balanced to ensure smooth, vibration-free operation.

-A flexible coupling connects the blowers and exhaust to the power source to make the best use of power and minimize bearing loads.
-Housings for multi stage centrifugal blowers vary in accordance with the size of the blower with larger blowers having heavy duty cast iron housings while smaller ones are made of aluminum.
-Intermediate components are made of steel rods while the blower and driver are mounted on a steel baseplate.
+Flexible couplings connect the blowers and exhaust system to the power source, optimizing power usage and reducing bearing loads.
+The housings for multi-stage centrifugal blowers vary with size: larger blowers feature heavy-duty cast iron housings, while smaller ones are made of aluminum.
+Intermediate components are constructed from steel rods, and both the blower and driver are mounted on a steel baseplate.

-Multi stage centrifugal blowers have a wide range of flows from 25 CFM up to 25,000 CFM and use multiple impeller configurations to achieve the required pressure and flow.
-The number of stages of a multi stage centrifugal blower can vary from one up to 10 or 11 depending on the pressure requirements with each of the various stages being a compression stage.
+Multi-stage centrifugal blowers accommodate a broad range of flow rates, from 25 CFM to 25,000 CFM, utilizing multiple impeller configurations to achieve the desired pressure and flow.
+The number of stages can vary from one to 10 or 11, depending on the pressure requirements, with each stage serving as a compression stage.

 Regenerative